 Danielle comes from Ottawa, where she attended Carleton University and completed her B.Sc.
 Honours in Chemistry and Physics in 2015.
 As a summer student, she worked at the National Research Council in the fibre optic group, working on electroless nickel plating of fibre Bragg gratings.
 She completed her honours project, titled “Plasmonic fibre-based SERS sensors”, under the supervision of Prof. Ianoul.
 In September 2015, Danielle joined Prof. Lagugné-Labarthet’s group as a Masters student.
 Her NSERC-funded research is focussed on the application of tip-enhanced Raman spectroscopy to nanostructured polymer surfaces and the synthesis of metallic nanoplates.
-Danielle is also a chief in mastering EM calculation!
+Danielle is also a chief in mastering Electrodynamic calculations!

 Sydney Legge is from London, Ontario, where she just completed her Honours B. Sc. in Biochemistry and Chemistry at Western University (April 2018).
 She joined Professor Lagugné-Labarthet’s group in the summer of 2017 as a NSERC USRA recipient and is presently doing her 2018 summer NSERC-USRA with Prof. Mark Workentin.
-In september 2018, Sydney will start her Master in Chemistry on a joint project led by M.Workentin and F.Lagugne on surface chemistry and functionalization.
+In september 2018, Sydney started her Master in Chemistry on a joint project led by M.Workentin and F.Lagugne on surface chemistry and functionalization.
 Sydney is now a Research Associate at Nicoya Life

 Wenyi Bian is from Soochow, Jiangsu, China.
 She is a senior student majored in nanomaterial in Soochow University.
 In February 2017, she joined Prof. Lagugné-Labarthet's group for a four-month study related to the synthesis of nanoplates.It would be a wonderful and unforgettable experience for her to treasure.